-Past clients include …
+Past speaking clients include:

-Recent speaking destinations include …
+Recent speaking destinations include:

-Atlanta Food Choices for Conference Attendees
+Atlanta Food Choices for Convention Attendees

 If you’re visiting Atlanta, to attend a business convention, you might want to check out a few of the local hot spots while you’re in town.
 Bones in Buckhead (404-237-2663) is an awesome steakhouse in one of the cities most dynamic neighborhoods.
 Brick Store Pub in Decatur (404-687-0990) is a traditional American pub and brewery.
 Two Urban Licks in Poncey-Highland (404-522-4622) is a fun bar with wine on tap and homemade infused cocktails.
 Ecco in Midtown (404-347-9555) is a classy but trendy spot that offers modern European food without being too expensive.
 And finally, Murphy’s in Virginia Highland (404-872-0904) is great for breakfast and brunch.
-Here is Patrick’s economic forecast for America.

-Atlanta Attractions for Convention Delegates
+Atlanta Attractions for Conference Delegates